 For nearly 20 years, former Congresswoman Gabrielle Giffords has dedicated herself to public service.
-As the youngest woman ever elected to the Arizona State Senate, she represented her community in the Arizona Legislature from 2000-2005, and then in Congress from 2006 to 2012.
+As the youngest woman ever elected to the Arizona state senate, she represented her community in the Arizona legislature from 2000 to 2005, and then in Congress from 2006 to 2012.

-Congresswoman Giffords holds a Master’s Degree in Regional Planning from Cornell University and a BA from Scripps College, where she was awarded a William Fulbright Scholarship to study for a year in Chihuahua, Mexico.
+Congresswoman Giffords holds a master’s degree from Cornell University and a BA from Scripps College, where she was awarded a Fulbright Scholarship to study for a year in Chihuahua, Mexico.
 She resides in her beloved hometown of Tucson, Arizona.